sjaehn/BSEQuencer/README.md

 Key features
 ------------
 * Step sequencer with a selectable matrix size (8x16, 16x16, 24x16, or 32x16)
-* Notes and controls for playing direction, jump, skip, and stop options placeable to any position within the matrix
 * Autoplay or host / MIDI controlled playing
 * Handles multiple MIDI inputs signals (keys) in one sequencer instance
+* Controls for playing direction, jump, skip, and stop options placeable to any position within the matrix
-* Four configurable output channels
+* Notes can be associated with four different, configurable output channels
 * Output channels connectable with individual MIDI channels